j4ustin/geth-kubernetes-cluster/README.md

 # geth-kubernetes-cluster

-Kubernetes file for building out a geth cluster on a private testnet
+Kubernetes config files for spinning up an ethereum miner, monitor, and node running on a convinent testnet.

+Plenty of work to do:

+  - Documentation about testnet

+  - Documentation to deploy smart contracts and Dapps

+  - Fine tune configuration for the testnet

+  - Automate naming for nodes on geth monitor apis